zokum-no/ircbots/README.md

    VladBot 2.1.g
    +--ChRoniCBot                     Stricter on channel security.
    |  +--IncuBot 1.02c               The branch incubus worked on.
-   |  |  +--Incubot-1.02c-Byxnet     Compiler fixes, minor bug fixes.
+   |  |  +--Incubot 1.02c-Byxnet     Compiler fixes, minor bug fixes.
    |  |  +--Mikribot                 My own branch.
    |  |  +--Revbot                   Revzoot's branch for #quake.
    |  IncuBot 1.03b-beta             Has more code from The Black